 Earthquake?
 Virus?
-Santa Barbara is resilient and will always rebound.
+Visit resilient Santa Barbara, CA – we will always rebound.

-The current COVID situation has certainly changed life for everyone, and we here at The Eagle Inn are no exception.
-We’re keeping our distance from guests – even if we want to welcome you with a warm handshake or hug.
-And our enhanced cleaning procedures have resulted in us earning the prestigious rank of “Certified Clean and Safe” by the California Hotel and Lodging Association.
+The current COVID-19 situation has certainly changed life for everyone, and The Eagle Inn is no exception.
+We’re keeping our distance from guests – even though we prefer to welcome you with a warm handshake or hug.
+And our enhanced cleaning procedures have earned us the prestigious rank of “Certified Clean and Safe” by the California Hotel and Lodging Association.

 It’s all worth it to keep everyone safe.
 But some days, when things seem a tad overwhelming, it’s good to gain perspective on this challenge.
 Santa Barbara has certainly been through many travails, but always prevails.

 While minor earthquakes are a common occurrence in Santa Barbara, there have been a few major ones.
 Consider June 29, 1925, when the city engineer awoke at 3:30 a.m. to a strange smell – oil seeping almost a mile up the beach sand.
 Others who woke at dawn noticed the animals were anxious.
 Then, at 6:42 am, it happened; for 19 seconds the earth rose, ripped and roared as an earthquake, that began in the ocean, tore through the community.

 Downtown was destroyed and 13 people were killed.
 The earthen Sheffield Dam collapsed, sending its 30 million gallons of water rushing down Sycamore Canyon, between Voluntario and Alisos streets, submerging the town’s lower east side under two feet of water.
 Railroad tracks were damaged.
 Seaside bluffs fell into the ocean.
 The quick-thinking engineer at the gas company turned off the city’s main gas valve, avoiding the catastrophic fires that destroyed San Francisco in its 1906 quake.